Mr-Prince16/Megumi/README.md

-# Nexus.AI - A Modern Conversational AI Chat Application
+# Megumi - A Modern Conversational AI Chat Application

-Nexus.AI is a fully functional, responsive, and visually appealing frontend for a Gemini-style conversational AI chat application.
+Megumi is a fully functional, responsive, and visually appealing frontend for a Gemini-style conversational AI chat application.
 It's built with Next.js, Tailwind CSS, and Genkit, featuring a sleek neumorphic design with fluid animations.
 The application simulates a complete user experience from authentication to real-time chat with an AI.

+**Live Demo URL:**

+## 📸 Screenshots

 ## ✨ Features